Utility functions

 |

-Preferences (disagreement values) per agent (rows) per option (cols). |
+ScoreVector table (disagreement values) per agent (rows) per option (cols), lower = better. |

 required |